 AACI and NBC Bay Area are hosting the Growing Up Asian in America (GUAA) art, essay, and video contest for students (kindergarten – 12th grade) in the nine Bay Area counties.
 GUAA provides a unique platform for young people to creatively explore and celebrate their cultural identity.
 GUAA was started in 1995 by the Asian Pacific Fund and NBC Bay Area as one of the largest youth celebrations of Asian Pacific American (APA) Heritage Month in the nation.

 Photos: AACI and NBC Bay Area Host Growing Up Asian in America Contest

-The contest helps both Asian and non-Asian students understand the varied experiences of our youth growing up in the Bay Area’s diverse communities.
+Every year, hundreds of Bay Area students - Kindergarten through 12th grade - submit artwork, essays, and videos in response to a specific theme.
+It encourages young Asian Americans to take pride in their identities while discussing dreams for their future, pride in their cultural heritage, challenges they may face, and other complex issues.
+Furthermore, it helps individuals (both Asian and non-Asian) understand the varied experiences of our youth growing up in the Bay Area’s diverse communities.
 The program is competitive.
-One winner will receive the $1,000 Lance Lew Grand Prize Award and nine winners will receive the $500 “Best in Class” awards, with Honorable Mention awards as well.
+One (1) winner will receive the $1,000 Lance Lew Grand Prize Award and nine (9) winners will receive the $500 “Best in Class” awards, with Honorable Mention awards as well.
 All winners will have their entries showcased at the virtual awards ceremony and on the AACI website and have a chance to be featured on NBC Bay Area.

 Questions?
 Send an email to email@example.com